fabri2605/socialcapFront/docs/api/data-model.md

     ~~~
       uid: Field,
       state: CircuitString,
-      accountId: PublicKey, // the address of the deployed ClaimContract for this claim
+      accountId: PublicKey, // the address of the deployed VotingContract for this claim
       fullName: CircuitString,
       description: CircuitString,
       image: CircuitString,